mcinteerj/rdbms-mdb-migration-workshop/guides/medium/README.md

 Return to the workshop overview page [here](..).
 # Medium Guide
 Welcome to the 'Medium' guide for the RDBMS to MongoDB Migration workshop.
-This guide is meant for people who are relatively new to working with MongoDB and provides guidance to complete the workshop exercises.
+This guide is meant for people who have used MongoDB, but are still relatively new.
+It provides guidance to complete the workshop exercises.

 The workshop involves migrating a database from MySQL to MongoDB and involves re-modelling the data as well as additional steps to build aggregation pipelines and charts.